TheBIPM/SI-Reference-Point-generation-scripts/Readme.md

 For debugging purposes, you can choose to generate only one ttl by providing its label with the `--only` option.

+`--gen_ontology_viz` updates the markdown files in `docs/vocabulary_viz` using Ontospy.
+Make sure to add and commit changes if you want the up-to-date version to be displayed on github.

 Finally `-o / --outputdir` indicates the directory where to output the ttl files.
 It defaults to `[package_dir]/build`.

 `-h / --help` provides a list of available options.